nathanielwendt/Etch/README.md

 1. <code> python run_eval.py </code>

 This command executes the evaluation plan as described in eval_config.json.
-The phone will indicate that the evaluation is complete with a message "Etch Execution Complete" and the Logs will include a statement indicating the evaluation is complete.
+The device will indicate that the evaluation is complete with a message "Etch Execution Complete" and the Logs will include a statement indicating the evaluation is complete.

 2. <code> bash extract.sh </code>